dgkanatsios/azuregameserversscalingkubernetes/README.md

 ## Architecture

-We are using [Kubernetes Custom Resource Definitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to represent our game server entities.
+We are using [Kubernetes Custom Resource Definitions (CRDs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to represent our dedicated game servers.
 Specifically, we have two core entities:

 - DedicatedGameServer ([YAML](/artifacts/crds/dedicatedgameserver.yaml), [Go](/pkg/apis/azuregaming/v1alpha1/dedicatedgameserver.go)): represents the game server itself.
 You may find referenced as DGS in the source code.
 Each DedicatedGameServer has a corresponding Pod which will run the Docker container for your game.
 We are using Kubernetes `hostPort` to run the dedicated game servers.
 Ports are bound automatically via a custom portregistry object.
 - DedicatedGameServerCollection ([YAML](/artifacts/crds/dedicatedgameservercollection.yaml), [Go](/pkg/apis/azuregaming/v1alpha1/dedicatedgameservercollection.go)): represents a collection of related DedicatedGameServers.
-These game servers can be scaled in/out, share a common container image and are created simultaneously.
+These game servers can be scaled in/out, share a common container image and are created as a set/collection.

 Project is composed of 3 Docker images: